depoc/depopy/README.md

 ## Usage

-You're now ready to configure and start using the library.
+You're now ready to start using the library.
+Instatiate the DepocClient class with the access token you just got.

 ```python
 from depoc import DepocClient